Asite COO Nathan Doughty said, "We are very close to where imagination becomes reality, and these designs are a great showcase for the future."

-Also nominated as one of the most active teams in the competition was Zibsnis from Latvia; BusafiArc from Oman; and Future Architects from the UAE; as well as RB Systems (Iran); Slythunder Crew (UAE and India); Team Khaled; Team SIMENERGO (Ukraine); and last but not least, team Hypernova from Egypt.
+Also nominated as one of the most active teams in the competition was Zibsnis from Latvia; BusafiArc from Oman; and Future Architects from the UAE; as well as RB Systems (Russia); Slythunder Crew (UAE and India); Team Khaled; Team SIMENERGO (Ukraine); and last but not least, team Hypernova from Egypt.

 Global Interaction with the Competition

 The Hyperloop Competition attracted attention from regional and international media outlets.
 The challenge gained a particularly impressive following on Twitter where the dedicated hashtag scored one million views in just 48 hours.
 What is more, over 130,000 users from around the world interacted with tweets about the event; this reflects the singular attention that Dubai’s edition of the Hyperloop Competition is attracting from all corners of the globe.